 - A visit to Halesowen College in order to gain an insight into the types of Further Education opportunities that will be available to them

-- Pupils experience a PSHEE day which includes watching a theatre production taking part in a workshop session.
+Year 9 pupils also experience a PSHEE day which includes watching a theatre production taking part in a workshop session.
 Other sessions cover a range of health issues including sex, relationship education.

 Work Experience and Opportunities

 - House Senior positions - Year 9

 - Prefects and Senior Prefects - Year 11